How the Pockets Have Changed

 Wow, how the pockets have changed, right?

-I mean, don’t get me wrong, change is good, but what I’m referring to is our culture’s mindset change.
+Don’t get me wrong—change is good, but what I’m referring to is a mindset change in our culture.
 I could go on and on, but I won’t.
 This is a deep conversation, best had with like-minded folks over a glass of wine or cheesecake.

 I just wrote this blog post to share an interesting comparison.
 I thought I’d mix it up. 🙂